 Booster bags, or so-called “magic bags,” continue to be one of the more popular shoplifting methods used by professional thieves.
 These foil-lined carriers work because the lining prevents the alarms actually connecting with the tag when passing through scanners.
 Despite penalties imposed on thieves for going equipped with these bags, and despite the best efforts of detectives as well as technology to spot magic bag use, the foil-lined bag remains a useful tool of the would-be shoplifter.

-No wonder the Global Retail Theft Barometer 2013, a worldwide shrinkage survey of 24 countries, shows that losses relating to shoplifting reached $15.7 billion in 2013—up 34 percent over 2012.
-Similarly, the British Retail Consortium (BRC) Retail Crime Survey (2012) indicates that the average value of customer theft also rose by almost 28 percent because “on average, retailers in our sample estimated that 56 percent of customer theft went undetected.”
+No wonder the National Retail Security Survey indicates that shoplifting is still a significant problem; the rate of shoplifting as a percentage of inventory shrinkage reached 36.5 percent on average in 2016.
+Similarly, the British Retail Consortium (BRC) Retail Crime Survey (2015) indicates that the average value of customer theft also rose by almost 28 percent because “retailers in our sample estimated that 56 percent of customer theft went undetected.”

 Get the facts about shoplifting in our FREE Special Report,Tips on How to Stop Shoplifting: What You Can Learn from Shoplifting Statistics, Organized Retail Crime Facts & Shoplifting Stories right now!

 I became interested in shoplifting when writing Gone Shopping—The Story of Shirley Pitts, Queen of Thieves (Bloomsbury 2012, first issued by Penguin in 1996).
 I found out that my subject had spent 50 years shoplifting with few arrests, because she intelligently exploited shopping environments that did not fully anticipate criminal opportunism.
 Shirley Pitts was taught her trade as a school child by Alice Diamond and the Forty Thieves from South London.
 Shirley was introduced to them by her father, who was a burglar.